linolayani/linoleparquet.github.io/content/posts/2022/often-misunderstood-difference-between-entrypoint-and-cmd-in-docker/index.md

 lastmod: 2024-01-26T13:18:53-06:00
 tags: ["docker", "cmd", "entrypoint", "cloud"]

-description: "The `ENTRYPOINT` instruction looks almost similar to the `CMD` instruction.
-Both of them help to define the command that will be executed at the start of the container.
-What is the difference between those two ?"
 summary: "The `ENTRYPOINT` instruction looks almost similar to the `CMD` instruction.
 Both of them help to define the command that will be executed at the start of the container.
 What is the difference between those two ?"